 6. Assuming Remodeling Will Add Value to Your Home

 One person’s treasure is another person’s trash, but that luxurious bathroom remodel you feel brings a little slice of heaven to your humble cottage-style home might be exactly the thing a potential buyer will want to rip out and redo.

 Don’t count on others to value remodeling and renovations the same way you do — over-customization can lower your home’s value.

 Instead, stick to the home renovations that will pay you back.
 For example, information on the HGTV website details the top 15 home improvements that pay off.
-The top five include completing a minor bathroom or kitchen remodel, punching-up the outdoor landscaping, updating the front entry of your home and converting an attic space to a bedroom.
+The top five include completing a minor bathroom or kitchen remodel, punching-up the outdoor landscaping, updating the front entry of your home and converting attic space to a bedroom.